CodeShayk/Schemio/index.md

 }
 ```
 ### ii.
 IQuery
-With the Query Engine implementation, you also need to provide custom implementation of `IQuery` for executing the query custom query engine.
+With the Query Engine implementation, you also need to provide custom implementation of `IQuery` for executing the query with custom query engine.

 To do this, you need to extend `BaseQuery<TResult>` where TQueryResult is `IQueryResult`.
 And, provide overrides for below methods.
 - `bool IsContextResolved()`